More on Life Insurance

-An easy solution would seemingly be to name your children (or grandchildren) as the beneficiaries of your life insurance policy — but this comes with its own set of complications.
+A seemingly easy solution would be naming your children (or grandchildren) as the beneficiaries of your life insurance policy — but this comes with its own set of complications.

-If your child is a minor, they won’t legally be able to receive the death benefit until they are of the age of the majority — which is 18 in most states, but 19 in Alabama and Nebraska.
-When a minor is the beneficiary of a life insurance policy, then the death benefit will actually go to a court-appointed legal guardian to hold onto until the child is of age.
+If your child is a minor, they won’t legally be able to receive the death benefit until they reach the age of majority — which is 18 in most states, but 19 in Alabama and Nebraska.
+When a minor is the beneficiary of a life insurance policy, then the death benefit will actually go to a court-appointed legal guardian until the child is of age.

-Ideally, a child’s caretaker would get the death benefit to ensure their financial security.
-But if that caretaker dies, a per stirpes death benefit would ensure that your children still receive the death benefit when they turn 18, as opposed to not at all.
+Ideally, your child’s caretaker will be your beneficiary and use the death benefit to support your child.
+But if that caretaker dies and you named additional beneficiaries that can’t care for your children, a per stirpes death benefit guarantees that they eventually receive the death benefit when they turn 18.

-Most people don’t need a per stirpes death benefit, especially if you’re only naming one beneficiary, such as your spouse or a legal guardian for your children.
-(Side note: you should always have contingent beneficiaries listed in case your primary beneficiary predeceases you — otherwise your death benefit could be paid out to your estate which can have major ramifications for people who depend on you financially.)
+If you’re only naming one beneficiary in your life insurance policy, such as a spouse or a legal guardian for your children, you don’t need a per stirpes death benefit.
+(Side note: You should always have contingent beneficiaries listed in case your primary beneficiary predeceases you — otherwise your death benefit could be paid out to your estate, which can have major ramifications for people who depend on you financially.)